TimothyDanielQlik/git-site/docs/blame-gitExt.md

 Git Blame is a command that shows what revision and author last modified each line of a file.

-For this example, I'll use the current `omni-project`.
+For this example, I'll use a repo called `omni-project`.

 ## Git Blame